dhananjaysr26/react-usehooks-ts/README.md

 And just like that, you're ready to harness the power of **React useHooks ts** in your applications! 🚀

 ## Usage
+## `useAutoReadOtp`
+Automatically detect and read OTPs in your React components.

 ```bash
 import { useAutoReadOtp } from 'react-usehooks-ts';